Recipe: Lemon Drop Fermented Hot Sauce

 Add fermentation weight and pour in brine to cover, vegetables should be fully submerged.

 Discard lemon peels.
-Add peppers and chopped carrot to blender with 1 cup of the fermentation liquid.
-Blend until smooth and then add white vinegar to taste.
+Add peppers and chopped carrot to blender with 1/2 cup of the fermentation liquid.
+Blend until smooth and then add white vinegar.
+If hot sauce is too spicy, add more vinegar to taste.
 Hot sauce will keep refrigerated for at least 2 months.